The Tunnels at the End of the Light

 of long abandoned meadow

-curious to find what's overlooked
+curious to discover what's underneath

-on an idea that in the filibuster
+an idea dropped from the

-of hurried human creation
+filibuster of our creation

 Previous